 Joe agreed to her offer.
 He said, “Okay.
 I'll withdraw it today, and you can pick it up.”
 Adding, “The engagement is off.
 I need a break.”

 “What?” she asked.
 “So you're breaking up with me for MY money!
 Fine!
 Text me when I can pick up.
 Bye.”

 There you have it, folks.
 One relationship headed for the rocks over Beyoncé concert tickets.
 Was it worth it?

 She may have dreamed of meeting Beyoncé and saw this as a golden opportunity, but fighting over it was only one way they could have resolved it.
 What are your two cents?

 This article was produced and syndicated by Wealth of Geeks.

-Boloere Seibidor, fondly called B.S. is a Nigerian-based writer and poet.
-Her favorite topics to cover include music, especially Hip-Hop, film, lifestyle, and fashion.
+Boloere Divine Seibidor, fondly called B.S., is a Nigerian-based writer and poet.
+Her favorite topics include music, especially Hip-Hop, film, lifestyle, and fashion.
 She's been published by Feral Journal, Fantasy Magazine, The Temz Review, and most notably, Wealth of Geeks.
-She enjoys romantic dinners, movie nights, and touring new sites.
+She enjoys romantic dinners, movie nights, and touring new sights.
 When she's not writing, she's delving back in time to the underground world of Hip-Hop, watching TikTok, or visiting the cinema.